 has unique rules and regulations that apply to the source of your product, packaging and

 branding, and the business location.
+For example, you will want to look up Arizona specific laws on how to open a dispensary in Arizona.
 Stay updated with current regulations and constantly

 prepare for changes because states can change the rules anytime.

 Licensing is particularly a big deal when looking to operate a legal cannabis dispensary in

 Canada.
 You’ll have to undergo a background check when applying for the license.
 A